rytina/medium-blogposts/Copilot Workspace.md

 ---

-My first experience with GitHub Copilot Workspace was enlightening, offering a glimpse into the future of AI-native software development.
-It demonstrated how AI and human creativity can collaborate to tackle complex challenges.
-While the AI agents provided valuable insights and practical solutions, the initial proposal for my selected issue wasn't entirely robust against potential new blocks in Minecraft updates.
-Still, I'm excited to see how this technology evolves, empowering not just professional developers but anyone curious about software to achieve extraordinary things.
+My first experience with GitHub Copilot Workspace was enlightening.
+It showcased how AI and human creativity can combine to solve complex challenges.
+While not flawless, the AI provided valuable guidance, accelerating development and understanding.
+I'm excited to see how this technology evolves, empowering not just professional developers but anyone curious about software to achieve extraordinary things.